 Because of its hormonal action, BPA is classified as an endocrine-disrupting chemical (EDC).

-- thyroid – produces thyroid hormone
+- thyroid – thyroid hormone

-- adrenal – produce adrenaline
+- adrenal – adrenaline

-- pancreas – produces insulin
+- pancreas – insulin

-- pituitary – produces growth hormone
+- pituitary – growth hormone.

 Body fat, muscle, heart, liver, intestines and kidneys have secondary endocrine functions and also produce hormones.